yankay/scala-tour/scala-tour.md

 ### Simple Build Tool
-SBT is more popular build tool for Scala.
+SBT is a very popular build tool for Scala.
 With its help, you can develop Scala even without installing anything except JRE.
 This example is to run this Scala Tour in your computer.